 - How many calls were there?

 This information is handy while we work in restricted mode and will also be helpful when we will resume to BAU mode.

-The voicemails received should then be channelled into emails for further action – either to a group or an individual
+- The voicemails received should then be channeled into emails for further action – either to a group or an individual

 It is not too late, and not too expensive to set up a VOIP system for your business.
 With costs starting from just $50 per month, get yourself equipped with technology to survive through these challenging times.